maidsafe/dev-website/src/contents/en-gb/doc_dotnet.md

 When the `mock` feature is used, a local MockVault file is generated which simulates the network operations used to store and retrieve data.
 The app will then interface with this file rather than the live SAFE Network.

 Use either of the following methods to set up and use the mock network based on your requirements:
-- **Safe-browser-mock**: authentication using SAFE mock browser.
+- **Mock SAFE browser**: Authentication using the mock SAFE browser.
-- **Mock Authenticator API**: authenticate using the Authenticator class shipped in MaidSafe.SafeApp package.
+- **Mock Authenticator API**: Authenticate using the Authenticator class shipped in MaidSafe.SafeApp package.
 This method is helpful while working with tests.

-#### Using SAFE mock browser
+#### Using the mock SAFE browser
 <br />
-**1. Download the SAFE mock browser**
+**1. Download the mock SAFE browser**

 Download the mock SAFE Browser as indicated by the file name `safe-browser-<version>-<platform>-dev.zip` (see [prerequisites](#prerequisites) for instructions).